smallmacro/DjangoBlog/README.md

 - By overriding the `get_queryset()` method, we can add customized filter to the object in the context.
 Paring with defining filter route, we can implement other customized filter .

+### Day 12 updates:
+Email and password reset.Send a email with a link to reset password to gmail account.

+Mail is sent using the SMTP host and port specified in the `EMAIL_HOST` and `EMAIL_PORT` settings.
+The `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` settings, if set, are used to authenticate to the SMTP server, and the `EMAIL_USE_TLS` and `EMAIL_USE_SSL` settings control whether a secure connection is used.

+new concepts:
+- `PasswordResetView` from auth.views : reset password through email
+- `PasswordResetDoneView` from auth.views : indicate the action when the request is done.
+- `PasswordResetConfirmView`  : this view generates `uidb64` and `token`parameters for security check every time.
+So the route needs to consider these parameters.
+- `PasswordResetCompleteView` show the render template when the reset is complete.
+- The email that the reset link will send to must be the same with user.email inthe database.
+Otherwise, Django will not send the email.

+#### Need to improve:
+1. Support user to change user's password. `PasswordChangeView` can handle this issue.